-The College application process is getting more competitive each year and understanding everything that is involved it critical for success.
+The college application process is getting more competitive each year and understanding everything that is involved in it is critical for success.
 Colleges receive more applicants each year but the number of students admitted generally stays the same.
-At top tier schools chances of admission are less than 10%, in state schools have higher percentages but have become more selective in recent years.
+This trend was even worse in the fall 2020 admissions cycle with the uncertainty of COVID drastically increasing the number of applicants at each school.
+At top tier schools chances of admission are less than 10%, in-state schools have higher percentages but have also become more selective in recent years.
 There is perhaps nothing in high school that is more important than this application process.
 Our team of College Consultants can help your family navigate the process and maximize your student’s chances of success.

 We work with students of all ages and families in many different situations.
 Sometimes we get involved to help with the application itself, other times we help guide the entire high school process to make sure it ends with students being ready to compete in the application process.
 We work to ensure maximum success for our students in the application process and our results speak to our success.